 The NHS use Flow to treat depression

-The NHS have been using Flow in 6 NHS trusts across Northamptonshire, Leicestershire and West London.
+The NHS have been using Flow in 6 NHS trusts across Northamptonshire, Leicestershire, West London, Rotherham Doncaster and South Humber, Norfolk and Suffolk and Practitioner Health.

 They also offer the treatment to their own doctors - clinicians suffering from depression can access Flow through NHS Practitioner Health (if they live in England and Scotland).